MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 ---
-title: Secure virtual machines in Azure with Zero Trust
+title: Apply Zero Trust principles to virtual machines in Azure
 description: Learn how to secure virtual machines in Azure with Zero Trust.
 ms.date:
 ms.service: security